bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Sjors Provoost: 00:32:52

 It's very cool.
-Yeah, so basically this has to do I mean I don't know the precise change, But the general problem is that when you're looking at the blockchain, you can kind of guess which address is changed and which address is not changed if you have an assumption about how the wallet picks coins.
+Yeah, so basically this has to do I mean I don't know the precise change, but the general problem is that when you're looking at the blockchain, you can kind of guess which address is changed and which address is not changed if you have an assumption about how the wallet picks coins.
 So if the wallet is very efficient, it will look for the smallest coin possible to spend and then it will create as little change as possible.
 But that means that generally when you see two outputs to a transaction, the biggest one is probably the amount that's being sent and the smallest one is probably the change.